 If you don’t have animals that need taken care of, could you take a quick walk in the morning?
 Or fit in an exercise session?
 Even just walking around the house a couple of times will get your blood flowing and your brain working.

-Boost Your Productivity Tip 2: Try to get at least 10-15 minutes of movement into your morning before you work.
+Boost Your Productivity Hack 2: Try to get at least 10-15 minutes of movement into your morning before you work.

-Take movement breaks at least every hour to keep the benefit going.
+Take movement breaks at least every hour to keep the benefits going.